Wildlander-mod/Support/Docs/FAQ.md

 1) Open Content\ModOrganiser.exe
 2) Select the graphics profile you play from the profiles drop down
 3) find on the left side Snowfall weathers and untick that
-4) find ultimate skyrim - snowfall weathers.esp on the rightside and untick that too
+4) find ultimate skyrim - snowfall weathers.esp on the right side and untick that too

-Delete ENBLocal.ini, ENBHost, d3d9.dll, ENBseries folder and ENBseries.ini from your Steam Skyrim folder
+Delete ENBLocal.ini, ENBHost.exe, d3d9.dll, ENBseries folder and ENBseries.ini from your Steam Skyrim folder

 ---